cognisant/Docs.DevelopmentProcess/README.md

 ### Planning Poker Cards

-During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers 1-21 are used to allow team members to choose then simultaneously reveal their estimate.
+During [estimation](#estimating-effort) sessions, planning poker cards containing Fibonacci numbers, 1-21 are used to allow team members to choose then simultaneously reveal their estimate.
 6 player decks can be purchased from [https://agilestationery.co.uk/products/estimation-poker-cards](https://agilestationery.co.uk/products/estimation-poker-cards) with the discount code `THANKYOU` to receive 20% off.

 ### Slack

 [Slack](https://slack.com) is used by the development team as a communication tool.
 This allows direct person to person communication, as well as channels dedicated to a particular topic which can be joined by many team members.

-The `#general` channel exists by default, and can be used for general team discussions and announcements.
+The `#general` channel exists by default and can be used for general team discussions and announcements.

-Channels regarding a particular project are prefixed with `proj`, for example `#proj-order-manager`.
+Channels regarding a particular project are prefixed with `proj`, for example, `#proj-order-manager`.

-Temporary channels for ad-hoc discussions are prefixed with `temp`, for example `#temp-balances`.
+Temporary channels for ad-hoc discussions are prefixed with `temp`, for example, `#temp-balances`.

 Some channels are used with third-party integrations to provide notifications.
-These are prefixed with `bot`, for example `#bot-monitoring`.
+These are prefixed with `bot`, for example, `#bot-monitoring`.

 ### Sprint Board